Nietzsche-Haus, Naumburg

 The Nietzsche-Haus in Naumburg, Germany, is a building dedicated to the life and work of the German philosopher Friedrich Nietzsche.

+History

 In the summer of 1858, Nietzsche's mother, Franziska Nietzsche, moved with her two children, Elisabeth and Friedrich, to 18 Weingarten in Naumburg, the site of the Nietzsche-Haus.
 She rented a bright, spacious apartment on the upper floor.
 In 1878, she bought the house and continued to live there until her death in 1897.

+Modern use

 Since 1994, the Nietzsche-Haus has been open to the public as a museum.
-In October 2010, the Nietzsche Documentation Centre opened, dedicated to research into and critical engagement with Nietzsche's works.
+The philosopher's life and work are documented in a permanent exhibition, while the house library in the exhibition rooms offers visitors the opportunity to learn about Nietzsche's work.

+In October 2010, the "Nietzsche Documentation Center" (Nietzsche Dokumentationszentrum) was opened.
+The building was constructed immediately next to the Nietzsche-Haus following an international architectural design competition by the city of Naumburg won by the Weimar architectural firm KGB Architekten Kirchmeier, Graw, Brück.
+It is a modern, cubist glass building that stands out clearly from the rest of the buildings in the historic city center.
+An internal courtyard connects the two houses.

+The Documentation Center is dedicated to research and critical examination of the influence and reception of Friedrich Nietzsche's thought.
+Once a year in October, philosophers from all over the world meet.
+During the four days of the Nietzsche Congress, specific themes related to the philosopher's work will be presented and discussed.

+The museum is included in the Blaubuch (Blue Book) of the cabinet of Germany, as an important cultural site.